Human Motion Transfer with 3D Constraints and Detail Enhancement

-Therefore, let $d \in \{\mathcal{S}, \mathcal{T}\}$ denote the domain in which the training images are selected, our conditional GAN has the following objective:
+Therefore, our conditional GAN has the following objective: \sytneww{

-Here the discriminator $D^d_{pose}$ takes a pair of adjacent images in the domain $d$, and classifies them to real images (the current frame $I_{pose}$, and previous frame $I'_{pose}$ from the training set), or fake images ($I_{MT}$ and the previous frame output $I'_{MT}$ generated by the Pose GAN).
+} Here the discriminator $D^\mathcal{X}_{MT}$ takes the pose labels and images in the domain $\mathcal{X}$ as input, and classifies them to real images (from the training set), or fake images ($I_{MT}$ generated by the Pose GAN).